hcohen8/4605Fistbump/dtw/README.md

 ## Motion pattern recognition using KNN-DTW and classifiers from TinyLearn

-This is a domain-specific example of using TinyLearn module for recognizing (classifying) the motion patterns according to the supplied accelerometer data.
+This is a domain-specific example of using TinyLearn module for recognizing (classifying) the motion patterns according to the supplied accelerometer and gyroscope data.

 The following motion patterns are included into this demo:

+* Brushing Teeth
+* Drinking Water
+* Fistbumping
+* Hair Fixing
+* High Fiving
+* Flipping Light Switch
+* Moving Door
+* Picking up Item
+* Pulling Phone out of Pocket
+* Putting On Coat
+* Standing Up
 * Walking
-* Sitting down on a chair
-* Getting up from a bed
-* Drinking a glass
-* Descending stairs
-* Combing hair
-* Brushing teeth
-* Fistbumping

-The accelerometer data is based on the following public dataset from UCI: https://archive.ics.uci.edu/ml/datasets/Dataset+for+ADL+Recognition+with+Wrist-worn+Accelerometer

-Dynamic Time Warping (DTW) and K-Nearest Neighbors (KNN) algorithms for machine learning are used to demonstrate labeling of the varying-length sequences with accelerometer data.
+Dynamic Time Warping (DTW) and K-Nearest Neighbors (KNN) algorithms for machine learning are used to demonstrate labeling of the varying-length sequences with accelerometer and gyroscope data.
 Such algorithms can be applied to time series classification or other cases, which require matching / training sequences with unequal lengths.

 Scikit-Learn doesn't have any DTW implementations, so a custom class has been implemented (KnnDtwClassifier) as a part of TinyLearn module.